department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/automated-decision/automated-decision_product-outline.md

 - Application processing team no longer has to review as many ineligible STEM applications

 ## Undesired Business Outcomes
-- The number of appeals due to STEM denials increases significantly is problematic for the appeals team.
+- The number of appeals due to STEM denials increases and is the work is therefore transferred to the appeals team.

 ---